codeship/shipyard/styleguide/components/notes.md

 ---

 ### Success `.note-success`
-<p class="text-light margin-bottom-sm">Useful when drawing attention to interactions that have produced successful results.</p>
+Useful when drawing attention to interactions that have produced successful results.
+{: .section-description }

 {% note :success %}
   <p markdown="1">